aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

     ![Test Authorizer screenshot](../images/apigateway-test-authorizer.png)

 1. Click **Test** button and verify that the response code is 200 and that you see the claims for your user displayed.
+Since this is the identity token, the user's attributes are encoded within the JWT as claims which can be read parsed programatically.

 #### Require Cognito authentication for API Gateway